Dismiss Modal

 How is tinea versicolor treated in a child?

 Your child’s skin may only get better for a short time.
 Then the condition may happen again.
-The provider may tell your child to use the shampoo each month to keep tinea versicolor from coming back.
+The doctor may tell your child to use the shampoo each month to keep tinea versicolor from coming back.

 The treatment won't make your child’s skin return to its normal color right away.
 This may take a few weeks or months.
 It’s important not to tan and to protect skin from the sun.